hughfr4nc15/AdGuard-Home-Backup/README.md

 ### Restore

-To restore from a backup, extract the backup file to AdGuard Home directory:
+To restore from a backup, extract the backup file to AdGuard Home directory.

 **Important:** Make sure AdGuard Home is stopped before restoring a backup to avoid data corruption.